starriver030515/FUSION/README.md

 <br>

 ## Release
 - [04/12/25] 🚀  We have released the training and evaluation code for FUSION.
-For training, we provide scripts for FUSION and FUSION-X in 3B and 8B sizes, available in the train/ folder.
-For evaluation, we have adapted lmms-eval and provided the corresponding model files, available in the lmms-eval/ folder.
-Additionally, we have implemented benchmark evaluation code in LLaVA format for quick evaluation, found in the eval/ folder.
+For training, we provide scripts for FUSION and FUSION-X in 3B and 8B sizes, available in the [train/](https://github.com/starriver030515/FUSION/tree/main/scripts/train) folder.
+For evaluation, we have adapted lmms-eval and provided the corresponding model files, available in the [lmms-eval/](https://github.com/starriver030515/FUSION/tree/main/scripts/lmms-eval) folder.
+Additionally, we have implemented benchmark evaluation code in LLaVA format for quick evaluation, found in the [eval/](https://github.com/starriver030515/FUSION/tree/main/scripts/eval) folder.
 - [04/11/25] 🤗 We released all three stages of the FUSION and FUSION-X models in 3B and 8B sizes.
-Detailed information can be found in model_zoo.md.
+Detailed information can be found in the [Model Zoo](https://github.com/starriver030515/FUSION/blob/main/docs/model_zoo.md).
 - [04/07/25] 🤗 We released the FUSION-Pretrain-10M and FUSION-Finetune-12M datasets.
-We have summarized existing benchmarks and used our dataengine to synthesize additional data.
+We summarized existing benchmarks and used our dataengine to synthesize additional data.
 Please see here for more: https://huggingface.co/collections/starriver030515/fusion-data-67f7ccd0b087b0aa5995cbbe

 ## Contents
 - [Installation](#installation)